 ![]() |

-The Journal of Trauma and Injury (JTI) has an online submission and peer review system at https://submit.jtraumainj.org.
+Journal of Trauma and Injury (JTI) has an online submission and peer review system at https://submit.jtraumainj.org/.

-All papers, including those invited by the Editor, are subject to peer review.
+All papers, including those invited by the editor, are subject to peer review.
 A manuscript is first reviewed for its format and adherence to the aims and scope of the journal.
-If the manuscript does not fit the aims and scope of the journal or does not adhere to the Instructions for Authors, it may be returned to the author immediately after receipt and without a review.
-Before reviewing, all submitted manuscripts are inspected by Similarity Check powered by iThenticate (https://www.crossref.org/services/similarity-check), a plagiarism-screening tool.
+If the manuscript does not fit the aims and scope of JTI or does not adhere to the Instructions for Authors, it may be returned to the author immediately without review.
+Before the peer review process, all submitted manuscripts undergo plagiarism screening, inspected by Similarity Check, a plagiarism-screening tool powered by iThenticate (https://www.crossref.org/services/similarity-check/).

-The Editorial Board has the right to revise and edit the styles and structures of submitted manuscripts within the context if necessary.
-Once the decision on publication as accept, revision, or reject is made, it is directly notified to the corresponding author.
-After the final draft of manuscripts are proven to be appropriate according to the publication policies and styles of the journal, the decision of publication is finalized and expected publication date will be given.
-Rejected manuscripts are not to be considered again.
+The Editorial Board reserves the right to make revisions and edits to the style and structures of the manuscripts within the context, if needed, to ensure adherence to the publication policies and standards of the journal.
+Once the final decision on publication (accept, revision, or reject) is made, it is directly notified to the corresponding author.
+Upon final approval and completion of necessary revisions, the expected publication date will be provided.
+Rejected manuscripts will not be reconsidered.

-All manuscripts from editors, employees, or members of the Editorial Board are processed the same way as other unsolicited manuscripts.
-During the review process, they will not engage in the selection of reviewers nor the decision process.
-Editors will not handle their own manuscripts even if they are commissioned ones.
+All manuscripts from editors, employees, or members of the Editorial Board are subject to the same review process as other submissions.
+During the review process, they will not engage in the selection of reviewers nor the decision-making process.
+Editors will not handle their own manuscripts even if they have been commissioned.

 ![]() |